 Gestational diabetes is a form of diabetes mellitus that develops during pregnancy.
 Gestational diabetes is similar to other forms of the condition in that it affects how sugar (glucose) is broken down in your body.
 When your body digests food, some of it is processed into glucose, which enters your bloodstream.
 To regulate your blood sugar levels, your pancreas produces insulin.
 Insulin is a hormone that regulates glucose levels by moving them from your blood stream into your body’s energy cells.

 Unlike other forms of diabetes, gestational diabetes only occurs during pregnancy and generally resolves with treatment or after delivery.
-This form of diabetes occurs due to the placenta releasing certain hormones that can increase your blood sugar levels.
+The exact cause of gestational diabetes is unknown, but scientists believe it is related to the placenta releasing certain hormones that can increase your blood sugar levels.
 These hormones can impair insulin regulation mechanisms leaving your blood sugar elevated.
 As your pregnancy progresses and your baby grows, the amount of hormones released by the placenta increases, which can make blood sugar levels more difficult to manage.

 Gestational diabetes occurs in only seven out of every 100 women, or seven percent of pregnancies.
 Most women are required to undergo tests for gestational diabetes as part of their routine prenatal care.
 It is important to ensure that this test is done properly and is followed up on if the results suggest you may be diabetic.